floooh/sokol/README.md

 # Updates

+- **27-May-2019** sokol_gfx.h no longer needs to be compiled with a SOKOL_D3D11_SHADER_COMPILER define to enable shader compilation in the D3D11 backend.
+Instead, the D3D shader compiler DLL (d3dcompiler_47.dll) will be loaded on-demand when the first HLSL shader needs to be compiled.
+If an application only uses D3D shader byte code, the compiler DLL won't be loaded into the process.

 - **24-May-2019** The shader-cross-compiler can now generate Metal byte code for macOS or iOS when the build is running on macOS.
 This is enabled automatically with the fips-integration files in [sokol-tools-bin](https://github.com/floooh/sokol-tools-bin),